-The droughts considered here were of a magnitude that has occurred with an average frequency of approximately one per 10-15 years (Fig. 1a, @helcoski_growing_2019) and had modest impacts on tree growth (Fig. 1b).
+The droughts considered here were of a magnitude that has occurred with an average frequency of approximately once every 10-15 years (Fig. 1a, @helcoski_growing_2019) and had modest impacts on tree growth (Fig. 1b).
 These droughts were classified as severe (1977) or extreme (1966, 1999) according to the PDSI metric and have been linked to tree mortality in the eastern United States [@druckenbrod_redefining_2019]; however, extreme, multiannual droughts (“megadroughts”) of the type that have triggered massive tree die-off in other regions (e.g., @allen_global_2010; @stovall_tree_2019) have not occurred in the Eastern United States within the past several decades [@clark_impacts_2016].
 Of the droughts considered here, the 1966 drought, which was preceded by two years of dry conditions (Fig. S2), severely stressed a larger portion of trees (Fig. 1b).
-It may be notable that the tendency for large trees to have lowest resistance was most pronounced in this drought, consistent with other findings that this tendency increases with drought strength [@bennett_larger_2015; @stovall_tree_2019].
+It may be notable that the tendency for large trees to have lowest resistance was most pronounced in this drought, consistent with other findings that this tendency increases with drought intensity [@bennett_larger_2015; @stovall_tree_2019].
 Across all three droughts, the majority of trees experienced reduced growth, but a substantial portion had increased growth (Fig. 1b), potentially due to decreased leaf area of competitors during the drought.
 It is likely because of the moderate impact of these droughts, along with other factors influencing tree growth, that our best models characterize only a modest amount of variation: 11-13% for all droughts combined, and 21-26% for each individual drought (Table 5).

 Our analysis indicates that tree height has a stronger influence on drought response than does canopy position (Tables 1,4,5).
 This is consistent with, and reinforces, previous findings that biophysical constraints make it impossible for trees to efficiently transport water to great heights and simultaneously maintain strong resistance and resilience to drought-induced embolism [@olson_plant_2018; @couvreur_water_2018; @roskilly_conflicting_2019].
 However, this result must be interpreted with some caution, given that collinearity between the two variables (Fig. 2d) makes it impossible to confidently partition causality.
 Taller trees are more likely to be in dominant canopy positions (Fig. 2d) and, largely as a consequence of their position relative to others, face different microenvironments (Fig. 2a-b).
 Even under non-drought conditions, evaporative demand and maximum leaf temperatures increase with tree height [@smith_temperature_1977; @bretfeld_plant_2018; @kunert_revised_2017], and such conditions would incur extra stress during drought, when solar radiation tends to be higher and less water is available for evaporative cooling of the leaves.
 However, some decoupling between height and canopy position is introduced by the configuration of neighboring trees (Fig. 2d) [@muller-landau_testing_2006], and height was an overall stronger predictor of drought response than crown position (Tables 1,4,5).